 Did you know that your TV can talk to you?
 No, I am not talking about the characters in the shows and commercials.
 I am talking about powerful screen reader technology that allows a person who is blind to access and use all the onscreen programming and features available on today’s TV systems.
-Screen readers are built into nearly all of today’s smart televisions, cable and satellite broadcast systems, as well as streaming systems like Apple TV, Chromecast, and Roku.
+Screen readers are built into nearly all of today’s Smart televisions, cable and satellite broadcast systems, as well as streaming systems like Apple TV, ChromeCast, and Roku.

-I am old enough to remember when TVs only had “power,” “volume,” and “channel” knobs, and when the onscreen images got fuzzy, you just smacked the side of the box, which pretty much took care of things.
-Fast-forward 50 years, and TV systems now have extensive onscreen programming systems for accessing a wide range of advanced features, including program guides, video recording features, on-demand shows and movies, applications like Netflix and Hulu, web browsing, search, and other TV settings.
+I am old enough to remember when TVs only had “Power,” “Volume,” and “Channel” knobs, and when the onscreen images got fuzzy, you just smacked the box on the side, which pretty much took care of things.
+Fast forward 50 years, and TV systems now have extensive onscreen programming systems for accessing a wide range of advanced features, including program guides, video recording features, on-demand shows and movies, applications like Netflix and Hulu, web browsing, search, and other TV settings.
 All these advanced features are now accessible with the built-in screen readers.
 They allow a person who is blind or visually impaired, or a person with another print disability, to access the exact same advanced features as their non-disabled peers.

 For more detailed information, visit these links to access the User Guides for some of these popular TV brands, or do a web search for the specific accessibility features of your TV.